christiandunkel/raytracer/documentation/documentation.md

 ## How to use

 After you have built the project using CMake, you can execute the `raytracer.exe` file using the terminal.
-Navigate to the top level directory of the project and use the following command:
+Navigate to the top-level directory of the project and use the following command:

 ```
 .\build\source\raytracer.exe